Race, Myth, Art, and Justice Exhibition

 Learn more about the program by clicking here: https://www.eventbrite.com/e/race-myth-art-and-justice-exhibition-opening-reception-tickets-51343554955

-Major support for the exhibition has been provided by The Andy Warhol Foundation for the Visual Arts and The Ford Foundation, with additional support from the New York State Council on the Arts and the New York City Department of Cultural Affairs.
+Major support for the exhibition has been provided by The Andy Warhol Foundation for the Visual Arts, The Ford Foundation and The New York Women's Foundation, with additional support from the New York State Council on the Arts and the New York City Department of Cultural Affairs.

 Radcliffe Roye, Cotton Field, 2014.
 Digital photography, 60 x 60 in.
 Courtesy of the artist.